resendlabs/resend-sinatra-example/README.md

-# Resend with Example
+# Resend with Sinatra

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [Sinatra](https://sinatrarb.com).

 ## Prerequisites